A brief history of pacing

 How do you implant a pacemaker?

-Blue = typical incision for planned subclavian approach parallel to clavicle (drawn in black)
+Blue = typical incision for planned subclavian approach parallel to the clavicle (drawn in black)

-Red = typical incision for planned cephalic approach in deltopectoral groove
+Red = typical incision for a planned cephalic approach in deltopectoral groove

 The right atrial lead is then passed to the right atrial appendage and the right ventricular lead is passed to the right ventricular apex or to a position on the ventricular septum (to allow pacing of the bundles of His mimicking normal conduction as closely as possible).
 Left ventricular pacing leads (see cardiac resynchronization therapy) are placed into the coronary sinus veins around the exterior of the heart to pace the left ventricle.
 Leads are tested before being sewn in and connected to the generator which is then implanted in the pocket.